Resume Writing

 1. Simple, Clean Formatting

-2. Strategic Keyword Optimization
+2. Keyword Optimization

-3. Proper Section Headers
+3. Standard Section Headings

 Common ATS Mistakes to Avoid